Firesetting by a child or young person

 citizenship skills

-an understanding of the contribution that the we and other agencies make to our communities
+an understanding of the contribution that we and other agencies make to our communities

 These activities are adapted to provide a unique learning experience for young people.